-Learning Resources for Education are delighted to offer secondary schools in Northamptonshire and surrounding counties the opportunity to accredit their library service through our award scheme.
+Learning Resources for Education are delighted to offer all schools in Northamptonshire and surrounding counties the opportunity to accredit their library service through our award scheme.

 What is the School Library Award?

-The award enables any secondary school to work towards achieving our Silver Library Award or the Gold Award for high-achieving services.
+Any primary or secondary school may apply to work towards achieving the main award or the Gold version for high-achieving services.